On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Jacquet functors

-\begin{proof} For simple objects $M=L(\lambda)$ we apply Corollary \ref{H0_not_equi}.
-If here the considered parabolic subgroups $P$ and $Q$ are identical then the claim is trivial.
-Otherwise, we apply Corollary \ref{alg_up_to_twist} and \cite[II, Prop.
+by the $PQ$-formula.
+Then we apply \cite[II, Prop.
 2.11]{Ja}.
 The latter reference says that for an algebraic simple $G$-module $M$ the fix space $M^{U_P}$ is a simple $L_P$-module, as well.
-Hence the module $L_P$-module $H^0(\fru_P,W_\zeta)$ is simple and contributes to the index family of the direct sum.
+Hence the module $L_P$-module $H^0(\fru_P,W_M)=W_M^{U_P}$ is simple and contributes to the index family of the direct sum.